-- At 5am EDT, Hurricane Matthew was located 65 miles north northwest of the eastern tip of Cuba, or approximately 480 miles southeast of Miami, Florida. - Maximum sustained winds are currently 125 mph with higher gusts, making Matthew a Category 3 hurricane on the Saffir-Simpson scale. - Matthew is moving toward the north near 10 mph.
-A turn toward the north-northwest is expected later today, followed by a northwest turn tonight.
+- At 5pm EDT, Hurricane Matthew was located approximately 313 miles southeast of the Miami, Florida. - Maximum sustained winds are currently 120 mph with higher gusts, making Matthew a Category 3 hurricane on the Saffir-Simpson scale. - Matthew is moving toward the northwest near 12 mph.
+The steering currents are still strong and conducive to steering Matthew toward the northwest during the next day or so with no significant changes to forward speed.
 Matthew will be moving through the Bahamas through Thursday, and is expected to be very near the east coast of Florida by Thursday evening. - It is important not to focus on the center line of the forecast cone.
-Only small deviation in the forecast track to the left could bring the core of a major hurricane onshore, while a small deviation to the right could keep all of the hurricane-force winds offshore.
-It will likely take another day or so for the potential impacts of Matthew in the United States to clarify. - Matthew remains a large storm, with tropical storm force winds extending 160 miles from the center, and hurricane force winds extending 40 miles from the center. - Tropical Storm Nicole is located 490 miles north northeast of San Juan, Puerto Rico.
-Nicole is moving to the west-northwest at 6 mph.
+Only small deviation in the forecast track to the left could bring the core of a major hurricane onshore, while a small deviation to the right could keep all of the hurricane-force winds offshore. - Matthew remains a large storm, with tropical storm force winds extending 160 miles from the center, and hurricane force winds extending 40 miles from the center. - Tropical Storm Nicole is approximately located 435 miles north northeast of San Juan, Puerto Rico.
+Nicole is moving to the west-northwest at 8 mph.
 A turn toward the northwest is expected later today, followed by a turn toward the north by late Thursday.
 The system poses no threat to Florida. - Elsewhere, a tropical wave is producing a large area of disorganized showers and thunderstorms several hundred miles east of the Windward Islands.
-Development, if any, of this system is expected to be slow to occur while the wave moves westward at 10 to 15 mph during the next several days.
-Regardless of tropical cyclone development, locally heavy rains and gusty winds are possible in the Windward and southern Leeward Islands during the next day or two as the wave moves through the area. - The system has a 10% (low) chance of development over the next 48 hours, and a 20% (low) chance of development through the next five days.
+Development, if any, of this system is expected to be slow to occur while the wave moves westward at 15 mph during the next several days.
+Regardless of tropical cyclone development, locally heavy rains and gusty winds are possible in the Windward and southern Leeward Islands during the next day or two as the wave moves through the area. - The system has a 0% (low) chance of development over the next 48 hours, and a 20% (low) chance of development through the next five days.